oEnzoRibas/NasaMissions/database/README.md

 Replace `your_username` with your actual PostgreSQL username.

 ## 4. Apply SQL Scripts

+#### Note on Automated Setup:
+The Flask backend application, when started, will attempt to automatically create or verify the database schema by executing the necessary SQL scripts in the correct order (DDL, Functions, Triggers).
+The manual steps outlined below are still valuable for understanding the process, for manual database setup if preferred, or for troubleshooting.

 After connecting to the `nasa_missions` database, run the SQL scripts located in this `database` directory in the following specific order.

 It's recommended to use a PostgreSQL client like `psql` to execute these files.
 For example: